-4.3.19: KFA 26 Community halls
+4.3.19 Community halls

 The Municipality has Makgwabe, Mogaladi and Phaahla Community halls as the only places to can be used to accommodate communities during municipal meetings.
-It also rely on traditional council's halls and schools in various villages to accommodate communities during municipal meetings and Imbizos .In some instances even soccer fields are used to hold big government functions because of insufficient halls within the municipal area.
+But some of the halls are in poor state and as such the municipality has set aside a budget of R3million to rehabilitate the halls in the 2017/18 financial year.
+It also rely on traditional council's halls and schools in various villages to accommodate communities during municipal meetings and Imbizos .
+In some instances even soccer fields are used to hold big government functions because of insufficient halls within the municipal area.

-4.3.20: KFA 27: Safety and Security
+4.3.20 Safety and Security